zhangyoufu/lumina/README.md

 1. get a copy of `ida.key` (a legitimate license is required)
 2. generate TLS private key and certificate (or PKI)
 3. `docker run -p 443:443 -v $(pwd)/ida.key:/ida.key:ro -v $(pwd)/cert.pem:/cert.pem:ro -v $(pwd)/key.pem:/key.pem:ro youfu/lumina-proxy -listen :443 -tls`
-4. configure your clients to use and trust this proxy server
+4. configure your clients to use and trust this proxy server (the following instruction is only applicable to IDA < 8.0)
    * modify `LUMINA_HOST` and `LUMINA_PORT` in `cfg/ida.cfg`
    * copy your TLS certificate into IDA installation directory and rename it to `hexrays.crt`
    * restart IDA